 - Badass Grandpa: Frank Castle got old enough to be captured and sent to Sing Sing, but he was still badass enough to overpower the guards that were about to kill him during the eve of world-wide nuclear destruction, and eventually prepare himself for his final vigilante mission.

 - Black and White Insanity: He tracks down the sole survivors on a post-nuclear apocalypse Earth and executes them, because they're the various corrupt and amoral power players whose greed led to the war in the first place.
-What makes this example worse is that Frank Castle knows that their bunker also has a stockpile of preserved human embryos and the devices to bring them to term, meaning that this bunker could be used to restore the human race... and he still kills everyone.
+What makes this example worse is that Frank Castle knows that their bunker also has a stockpile of preserved human embryos (sired by them) and the devices to bring them to term, meaning that this bunker could be used to restore the human race... and he still kills everyone.
 Not just the fat cats, but the doctors who could look after that stockpile.
-His rationale boils down to, essentially, because humans create crime, humanity doesn't deserve to live.
+His rationale boils down to: "They're trying to buy me off by saying they'll save the human race... from the apocalypse they started specifically so they could rule the world.
+Fuck that."

 - Corrupt Corporate Executive: A cabal of these are responsible for the end of the world.